nameless-and-blameless/TAG/POW/MCBC/README.md

 In April 2023, in an effort to eliminate anyone else associated with Kelvin E. Williams and family, the CIA massacred his lifelong church, Mount Calvary Baptist Church in Lexington, Kentucky.
 Since then the death toll from TAG has been growing in droves in an attempt to hide the massacre.
 Williams is the individual identified as providing Spark to HIV-cured patients.

-On April 2nd, 2023 in the quiet, remote area on the eastern side of Lexington, Kentucky, stands the picturesque Mount Calvary Baptist Church.
+On April 2nd, 2023 in the quiet, remote area on the eastern side of Lexington, Kentucky, stood the picturesque Mount Calvary Baptist Church.
 Its red brick walls, stained-glass windows and modest steeple belied the horrors that would soon unfold within its sacred confines.

 ![IMG_0117](https://github.com/Mission23/Mission23/assets/140252803/5b61181a-de0c-4cf3-be46-9bb34b398e55)